zengjixiang/jina/docs/docarray-support.md

 (docarray-support)=
 # DocArray support

-Jina depends heavily on DocArray to provide the data that is processed inside Jina Executors and sent by our Clients.
+Jina-serve depends heavily on DocArray to provide the data that is processed inside Jina-serve Executors and sent by our Clients.
 Recently, DocArray was heavily refactored for version 0.30.

-Starting from that version, DocArray usage  has changed drastically, however Jina can work seamlessly and automatically with any of the versions of Jina.
+Starting from that version, DocArray usage  has changed drastically, however Jina-serve can work seamlessly and automatically with any of the versions of Jina-serve.
-Jina will automatically detect the docarray version installed and use the corresponding methods and APIs.
+Jina-serve will automatically detect the docarray version installed and use the corresponding methods and APIs.
 However, developers must take into account that some APIs and usages have changed, especially when it comes to developing Executors.

 The new version makes the dataclass feature of DocArray<0.30 a first-class citizen and for this